storiesjs/stories/packages/core/src/components/preview/readme.md

-# str-preview
+# Preview

-The str-preview is a wrapper container for str-renderer component.
-It utilises str-zoom component to manage visual size of the rendering content.
+The Preview (str-preview) is a wrapper container for [str-renderer](../renderer) component.
+It utilises [str-zoom](../zoom) component to manage visual size of the rendering content.

 <!-- Auto Generated Below -->